 - Lubricate the entire track every few months to help ensure smooth operation.
 You may need assistance with this task if you have limited mobility.

 If your stair lift should ever stop midway on the stairs, it’s safer to stay in the chair and attempt to restart or call for help.
 Always keep a cell phone or personal emergency alert device with you for this purpose.
 If you must get out of the chair before reaching the top or bottom of the stairs, do so slowly, safely, and ideally with someone there to help you.
+For Emergency Service Solutions, call our support team for immediate assistance.

 8. Inoperable Remote Control